 - I purchased a subscription to Hubspot that would allow me to publish my pieces, distribute them, and track analytics in a single platform.

-Recommended reading: How I Share My Expertise with My Audience of Consultancy Owners
+Recommended reading: How I Share My Expertise with My Audience of Consultancy Owners (a bit older article but still very relevant)

 More client education means more revenue.

-I’ve spent 20-30% of my time writing to educate my target audience the past 5 years.
+I’ve spent 20-30% of my time writing to educate my target audience over the past 5 years.
 And when I write, I never think of generating revenue.
 Never.

 But the more I educate (and write), the more revenue it generates.
 90% of new clients find me through the experiences I share.
 It’s like real estate: the more assets you buy, the more value you create.